 The entrance to the National Park is just a short ride from many area hotels.
 Parking is limited to small unofficial lots along the road leading to the entrance.
 Expect to pay a flat fee for the day.

-The hill overlooking the beaches and the National Park is the most popular area to stay because these hotels offer stunning panoramic views.
-On my first visit to Manuel Antonio, my hotel had a great pool with a swim-up bar and expansive views of the Pacific.
+The park is protected so there aren’t any Manuel Antonio National Park hotels.
+There are no Manuel Antonio beach hotels because the beaches are in the National Park.
+The hill overlooking the beaches and the National Park, however, has a range of hotels and hostels.
+This is also where the best hotels in Manuel Antonio are because many offer stunning panoramic ocean and national park views.
+On my first visit, my Manuel Antonio accommodation had a great pool with a swim-up bar and expansive views of the Pacific.
 In the early morning hours from my room, I was able to watch monkeys playing in the trees just outside.

 The area has hotels to fit any budget, most within minutes from the National Park.
 Check latest prices to see the variety of hotel options available near the park.